 At Star, our strategists, designers, and product managers have deep expertise in digital health and a uniquely cross-market and global perspective that helps our clients build holistic, forward-thinking strategies and products needed to outpace digital disruption.

-Olia Dehtiarova has over 10 years of professional experience in digital marketing and software development.
-At Star, Olia has worked on a number of hardware and software solutions for B2B and B2C audiences in mobility, wellness, and consumer electronics, and has successfully led the products from identifying the initial product, to product strategy development and execution.
+With over 10+ years of professional experience in digital marketing and software development, Olia has worked on numerous hardware and software solutions for B2B and B2C audiences in Automotive & Mobility, HealthTech, AdTech and Consumer Electronics, and has successfully led the products from identifying the initial product to product strategy development and execution.